2018 The Income And Growth Challenge - September 2018

 The sequence in which retired investors earn their returns matter.
 If the value of your retirement capital declines just after you start your drawdown programme, the income withdrawn will represent a larger portion of your assets than if you had experienced growth over the same period.
 This means that in future years you will need to draw a larger portion of the remaining capital to achieve the same level of income.

-The importance of the sequence of returns is best illustrated by means of an example (see Figure 5 on the following page.)
+The importance of the sequence of returns is best illustrated by means of an example (see Figure 3 below).

 This simplified example illustrates that if a retirement date coincides with an adverse market environment, the impact on accumulated savings can be devastating.